Scalable load balancing in networked systems: A survey of recent advances: Universality of JSQ(d) policies

-\paragraph{High-level proof idea.} The proofs of both Theorems~\ref{fluidjsqd} and~\ref{diffusionjsqd} rely on a stochastic coupling construction to bound the difference in the queue length processes between the JSQ policy and a scheme with an arbitrary value of $d(N)$.
+The proofs of both Theorems~\ref{fluidjsqd} and~\ref{diffusionjsqd} rely on a stochastic coupling construction to bound the difference in the queue length processes between the JSQ policy and a scheme with an arbitrary value of $d(N)$.
 This coupling is then exploited to obtain the fluid and diffusion limits of the JSQ($d(N)$) policy, along with the associated fixed point, under the conditions stated in Theorems~\ref{fluidjsqd} and~\ref{diffusionjsqd}.
+Moreover, we will also allow the possibility that the servers have a finite buffer capacity~$B$.
+In that case, whenever a task is assigned to a server that has $B$~tasks in the queue (including the one currently in service), that task is lost forever.
+For an LBA $\Pi$, we will denote the total number of tasks lost up to time $t$ by $L^\Pi(t)$.

-A direct comparison between the JSQ$(d(N))$ scheme and the ordinary JSQ policy is not straightforward, which is why the $\CJSQ(n(N))$ class of schemes is introduced as an intermediate scenario to establish the universality result.
-Just like the JSQ$(d(N))$ scheme, the schemes in the class $\CJSQ(n(N))$ may be thought of as ``sloppy'' versions of the JSQ policy, in the sense that tasks are not necessarily assigned to a server with the shortest queue length but to one of the $n(N)+1$ lowest ordered servers, as graphically illustrated in Figure~\ref{fig:sfigCJSQ}.
-In particular, for $n(N)=0$, the class only includes the ordinary JSQ policy.
+A direct comparison between the JSQ$(d(N))$ scheme and the ordinary JSQ policy is not straightforward, which is why the $\CJSQ(n(N))$ class of schemes is introduced as an intermediate scenario to establish the universality results.
+Just like the JSQ$(d(N))$ scheme, the schemes in the class $\CJSQ(n(N))$ may be thought of as ``sloppy'' versions of the JSQ policy, in the sense that tasks are not necessarily assigned to a server with the shortest queue length but to one of the $n(N) + 1$ lowest ordered servers, as graphically illustrated in Figure~\ref{fig:sfigCJSQ}.
+In particular, for $n(N) = 0$, the class only includes the ordinary JSQ policy.
 Note that the JSQ$(d(N))$ scheme is guaranteed to identify the lowest ordered server, but only among a randomly sampled subset of $d(N)$ servers.
 In contrast, a scheme in the $\CJSQ(n(N))$ class only guarantees that one of the $n(N)+1$ lowest ordered servers is selected, but across the entire pool of $N$ servers.
-We will show that for sufficiently small $n(N)$, any scheme from the class $\CJSQ(n(N))$ is still `close' to the ordinary JSQ policy.
-We will further prove that for sufficiently large $d(N)$ relative to $n(N)$ we can construct a scheme called JSQ$(n(N),d(N))$, belonging to the $\CJSQ(n(N))$ class, which differs `negligibly' from the JSQ$(d(N))$ scheme.
-Therefore, for a `suitable' choice of $d(N)$ the idea is to produce a `suitable' $n(N)$.
-This proof strategy is schematically represented in Figure~\ref{fig:sfigRelation}.
+It is worthwhile to note that $\CJSQ(n(N))$ is a class of policies, and that \emph{any} policy which ensures that tasks are always assigned to one of the $n(N)+1$ lowest ordered servers, no matter what the exact mechanism of the policy is, belongs to this class.
+The proof of the universality results in Theorems~\ref{fluidjsqd} and~\ref{diffusionjsqd} has two parts, as further described below.
+The proof strategy is schematically represente in Figure~\ref{fig:sfigRelation}.